godisboy/DRPAN/Pix2pixHD_DRPAN/README.md

 # Pix2pixHD+DRPAN in PyTorch

-This is our PyTorch implementation of Pix2pixHD+DRPAN on image-to-image translation.
+This is the PyTorch implementation of our Pix2pixHD+DRPAN on image-to-image translation.

 ## Prerequisites
 - Linux or OSX.